wrana-lab/SPARSeq_Figures/Figure4/README.md

 Script for Figure 4 from SPARseq paper.

-4B was made in Genomics Workbench.
+The dendrogram of WGS data in 4B was made in Genomics Workbench.

-4C coloured overlay of different variants was added in Illustrator.
+For the binarized heatmap of variant presence over time in 4C, the coloured overlay of different variants was added in Illustrator.